A numerically stable algorithm for integrating Bayesian models using Markov melding: An evidence synthesis for estimating the efficacy of HIV screening

 We compare the melded posterior obtained by the naive approach and using WSRE.
-For a fair comparison, we estimate the prior marginal distribution of interest \(\widehat{\pd}_{1}(\phi)\) using 2500 Monte Carlo samples, and compare this against the self-density ratio estimate produced using 2500 samples in total, apportioned equally across \(\Nw = 10\) weighting functions with equally spaced means \(\mu_{\wfindex}\) between 0.01 and 0.99, and common variance \(\sigma_{\wfindex}^{2} = 0.25^2\).
-We thus draw 250 post warmup MCMC samples from each weighted target.
-This set-up is slightly advantageous for the naive approach, which uses Monte Carlo samples, rather than the MCMC samples of the self-density ratio estimate; the naive approach makes use of a sample comprised of 2500 effective samples, whilst the self-density ratio estimate uses fewer than 2500 effective samples.
+For a fair comparison, we estimate the prior marginal distribution of interest \(\widehat{\pd}_{1}(\phi)\) using 3000 Monte Carlo samples, This set-up is slightly advantageous for the naive approach, which uses Monte Carlo samples, rather than the MCMC samples of the self-density ratio estimate; the naive approach makes use of a sample comprised of 3000 effective samples, whilst the self-density ratio estimate uses fewerthan 3000 effective samples.
+A reference estimate of the melded posterior is obtained using a parametric density estimate $\hat{\pd}_{\text{ref}, 1}(\phi)$ for the unknown prior marginal, based on $5 \times 10^{6}$ prior samples.
+The reference sample also contains some error, as $\hat{\pd}_{\text{ref}, 1}(\phi)$ is not perfect.
+However, in the absence of an analytic form for $\pd_{1}(\phi)$ it serves as a very close approximation.
+We estimate the melded posterior using the two-stage sampler of Section~\ref{sec:multi-stage-markov-chain-monte-carlo-sampler}, targeting in stage one and the full melded posterior in stage two.
+To demonstrate the numerical instability of interest, we run 24 chains that target $\pd_{\text{meld}, 1}$ in \eqref{eqn:stage_one_target} using the naive approach.